gugg-app/widget-docs/README.md

 # Plugin development

-It is possible to develop your own widget plugins, with only minor app development skills.
+It is possible to develop your own widget plugins with only minor app development skills.

 ## Plugin content